vasanthv/producthunt-desktop/README.md

 This is an Electron app in which Product Hunt Web app is loaded in `<webview>`.

 ### How is it different from the Product Hunt Web?
 This desktop app focuses only on the featured product listing.
-The homepage of Product Hunt is getting cluttered now-a-days, I have removed everything except the date-wise featured products listing, product & profile pages.
-In short this app is a minimized version of Product Hunt Web.
+The homepage of Product Hunt is getting cluttered nowadays, I have removed everything except the date-wise featured products listing, product & profile pages.
+In short, this app is a minimized version of Product Hunt Web.

-*Coming soon for Linux & Windows*
+*Caution: This app heavily depends on the current DOM structure of the Product Hunt Web, it might break if Product Hunt updates their web.
+Also, I will do my best to update the app within a few days after the PH website is updated.*

 ### License
 MIT